Sharpening Your Hand Tools: A Beginners Guide

 The following videos from Paul's YouTube channel might be useful too:

-Setting Up and Sharpening a Spokeshave
+Sharpening a Spokeshave

 You might find this blog from paulsellers.com useful:

-Setting Up and Sharpening a Woodworker’s Knife
+Sharpening a Woodworker’s Knife

 Sharpening a Gouge

-Setting up and Sharpening a Swing Brace and Bit
+Sharpening a Brace Bit

 Sharpening a Card Scraper

-The Plough Plane Guide
+Sharpening a Plough Plane

-Setting Up and Sharpening a #80 Scraper
+Sharpening a #80 Scraper

 Sharpening a Router Plane